masumi-network/kodosumi/README.md

     koco deploy ./data/config/config.yaml --test

 Stop `ray serve` and perform a Ray serve deployment

     serve shutdown --yes
     koco deploy ./data/config/config.yaml

 Restart `koco start` with the Ray serve endpoint http://localhost:8001/-/routes as configured in `config.yaml`.

     koco start --register http://localhost:8001/-/routes

 If one or more Ray serve applications are not yet available when kodosumi starts, you need to refresh the list of registered flows.
 Visit **[control screen](http://localhost:3370/admin/routes)** in the **[admin panel](http://localhost:3370/)** and click **RECONNECT**.

 Adding and removing deployments is operationalized with config files in `./data/config`.
 All files alongside `config.yaml` are deployed.
+You can test your deployment setup with `koco deploy ./data/config/[master-config].yaml --test`.